tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 These results are then collected to determine and improve the overall quality of education provided by the various educational institutes across the state of Uttar Pradesh.

 As mentioned above, the mentor has to login via OTP.
 After the successful login, the mentor will be given an option to select grade, subject and competency level.
+The app prompts the mentor to set a PIN password.
 The diagram below shows the mentor process on the NL app:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/77961530/187533354-6f235233-5de9-4ba7-8c45-72ce0d3c2700.png" height="700"/>